 I thoroughly enjoy taking care of the birds at the sanctuary.
 It gives me a sense of accomplishment even if it's just cleaning cages.
 Plus, I love teaching my kids to give back in anyway they can."

 "Hi!
 I am Jaymie, my husband is Ben, and our son is Brady.
 We joined Parrot Hope in 2018.

 We found Parrot Hope after we had lost our quaker, Tutt, and wanted to rescue again.
 Little did we know we would fall in love with PHR and we wanted to help out anyway we could.
 It has be an amazing journey so far and beyond rewarding for our family!"

 "I always grew up with pets at home.
-I got my lovebird when I was in fourth grade.
+I got my lovebird when I was in 4th grade.
 He has since passed away and I am currently unable to own another parrot.
 I began searching for a rescue to be around birds and found Parrot Hope!

 Since I began volunteering I have been utilizing my communication degree and minor in marketing to bring Parrot Hope to the public’s eye through marketing, social media, and advertising."